Officers of the Faculty

 Admission to the Program

-Normally, there are two admission deadline in March, for enrollment in the Fall term and in November, for enrollment the following Spring.
 For more details, please refer to the Admissions section of the AUB graduate catalogue under Application Procedures.

 Criteria for Admission

-- All students who do not have an undergraduate degree from AUB or any American, Canadian, British or Australian University, must meet the Readiness for University Studies in English (RUSE) of the university
+- Note that all students who do not have an undergraduate degree from AUB or any American, Canadian, British or Australian University, must meet the Rules of the Readiness for University Studies in English (RUSE) of the university.
+To apply please submit an online application form at

 Program Components